hatgit/BIP39-Mnemonic-Tools/README.md

 ## BIP39 Mnemonic Tools

-Simple python and javascript programs for generating valid BIP39 mnemonics, including reversible 'palindromic' mnemonics (i.e. recovery phrases) that are BIP-39 compliant in terms of security, wordlist, and checksum, and that can be used offline as standalone applications (internet-less) without the need of an internet connection or third-party libraries, as all code is contained inline within the singular file (either python file or html file).
-This repository currently contains three separate tools, which consist of two Python (.py) files and one Javascript-based that is wrapped in a .html file
+Simple Python and Javascript-based programs for generating valid BIP39 mnemonics, including reversible 'palindromic' mnemonics (i.e. recovery phrases) that are BIP-39 compliant in terms of security, wordlist, and checksum, and that can be used offline as standalone applications (internet-less) without the need of an internet connection or third-party libraries, as all code is contained inline within the singular file (either python file or html file).
+This repository currently contains three separate tools, which consist of two Python (.py) files and one Javascript-based app that is wrapped in an .html file.

 **Description**:
 Simplified Python and Javascript programs for generating